mxriverlynn/rbear/README.md

-rbear: command line automation for `bundle exec rspec` with the Apprail gem
+rbear: command line automation for `bundle exec rspec` with the Appraisal gem

 # Basic Use